HOW TO SHOP (THE WEB IS YOUR FRIEND. THE PHONE IS YOUR ENEMY.)

 Keywords and related matters have given rise to a lot of hype and some dangerously misleading ideas.
 For this, see SEO, Keywords, Search-Engine Optimization: Hype & Misconceptions on the Tips & FAQ page.
 Keywords are important, but they’ve been an essential element of any good resumé for many years, and experienced resumé writers aren’t inclined to make a fuss about them.

 Another revealing example of terminology hype is talk about “functional” versus “chronological” resumés.
 In this case, a trivial theoretical distinction was magnified in importance until the “functional resumé” came to be perceived by the ill-informed as a new approach to writing resumés.
 For the serious problems with this, see “Functional” (or “Skills-Centered”) Resumés, in the Red Flags section, above.
 For the history, see Killer Myth #2: The Functional Resumé on the Tips & FAQ page.

 Technological terms and concepts sometimes continue to be used for years after the technology has become obsolete.
 In some such cases, the terms will be confusingly misapplied to newer technology.
 (A comprehensive example of this is the history of the term “scannable resumé.”
-For the morbidly curious, we give a detailed history on the Scannable Resumés page.)
+Morbidly curious researchers may contact us for a detailed history.)

 “FREE RESUMÉ CRITIQUES”